carmendata-workshop/provisioner/REST_API_IMPLEMENTATION_PLAN.md

-# REST API Implementation Plan for OpenTofu Environment Scheduler
+# REST API Implementation Plan for OpenTofu Workspace Scheduler

 ## Overview

-This plan outlines adding REST API functionality to the existing `provisioner` binary, creating a unified daemon that provides both scheduled environment management and HTTP API access to all features.
+This plan outlines adding REST API functionality to the existing `provisioner` binary, creating a unified daemon that provides both scheduled workspace management and HTTP API access to all features.

 ## Architecture Decision